 - 1 large egg

-- 1 tablespoon finely chopped chipotle chiles in adobo sauce
+- 1 tablespoon chipotle chiles in adobo sauce, finely chopped

-- 1/4 cup plus 1 tablespoon finely grated mild cheddar cheese divided
+- ½ cup mild cheddar cheese finely grated, divided

 In a large mixing bowl, combine the all-purpose flour with the mesquite flour, brown sugar, baking powder, baking soda and salt.
-Be sure everything is evenly blended together, and set aside.
+Be sure everything is evenly blended together.
+Set aside.

 In another large bowl, use a whisk to lightly whip the egg.
 Then add the milk, yogurt and chipotles, and stir to blend.

-Fold the grated potato, 1/4 cup of the cheese and the melted butter into the batter and then use a large spoon or ice cream scoop, to add the batter to the paper cup lined muffin tins, filling each one about 3/4 the way up.
-Sprinkle the remaining tablespoon of cheese evenly amongst the muffins.
+Fold the grated potato, ¼ cup of the cheese and the melted butter into the batter and then use a large spoon or ice cream scoop, to add the batter to the paper cup lined muffin pan, filling each one about ¾ the way up.
+Sprinkle the remaining ¼ cup of cheese evenly among the muffins.

-Bake in the preheated 350 degree F oven until the muffins are golden brown and no longer jiggle, 20 to 30 minutes.
+Bake in the preheated 350°F oven until the muffins are golden brown and no longer jiggle, 20 to 30 minutes.

 Though mesquite flour is gluten-free, I find that without blending it with another flour, it's too strong.
 In the near future I'll be experimenting mixing it with other gluten-free flours.